awesomemotive/one-click-demo-import/docs/import-problems.md

 You clicked on the "Import Demo Data" button and the response from the server was something along the lines of:

 > Server error 500

 > Internal server error (500)

 The best thing to do is to [enable the WordPress debug mode](https://codex.wordpress.org/Debugging_in_WordPress) and try the original [WordPress importer](https://wordpress.org/plugins/wordpress-importer/), with the same XML import file.
 So just set the `WP_DEBUG` constant to `true` in your *wp-config.php* file and try the original WP import plugin.
 You should get a more detailed description of what went wrong and you should contact your hosting company and ask them to look at this error.
+After they solve your issue, you can use the One Click Demo Import plugin to import your content.

 ### Already experienced server errors: ###

-1. **missing PHP modules:**
+**1. missing PHP modules:**

 > Fatal error: Class 'DOMDocument' not found in .../wp-content/plugins/wordpress-importer/parsers.php on line 61

 That means, that your hosting server is missing one of a very common PHP modules and it has to be enabled before any import functionality will work on your site.
-The missing PHP modules are: php-xml or/and php-dom.
+The missing PHP modules are: **php-xml** or/and **php-dom**.
 Please contact your hosting company and ask them to install that for you.
 These are very common modules, so I don't know why they do not install them by default.